Faith Formation Through the Lifespan

 As a congregation, our job is to support the spiritual development of children and their families through a variety of programs.
 We are exploring options to meet the needs of children, their families, and adults.

 Some of the ideas that are working for other congregations with just a few kids include: multi-age service projects, multi-generation worship, family worship, and multi-age curriculums.

-Join us the third Sunday of the month for a short ingathering followed by a multi-age service project.
+Join us the third Sunday of the month for Faith in Action at 5:30 in Fellowship Hall.
+We have a short ingathering followed by a multi-age service project chosen by the participants.